Solstices and equinoxes: the reasons for the seasons

 Solstices and equinoxes

-The solstices are the two times each year when the tilt lines up most with the sun (or the tilt of the earth is greatest).
+The solstices are the two times each year when the tilt in Earth's axis lines up most with the direction of the Sun, creating the maximum difference between daylight and nighttime hours.

-The two equinoxes, in between, are when the tilt of earth's axis is side-on to the sun, such that our north and south poles are the same distance from the sun and the sun appears directly above our equator.
+The two equinoxes, in between, are when the tilt of Earth's axis is side-on to the Sun, so that our north and south poles are the same distance from the Sun.
+On those dates, the Sun appears directly above Earth's equator.

-In late September, days and nights in both hemispheres are each about 12 hours long.
-We call this the equinox—from the Latin for 'equal night'.
-For the southern hemisphere, around 23 September is the tipping point from days being shorter than nights, to days becoming longer than nights.
+The date and time at which the centre of the Sun is directly over the equator in late September is called the equinox—from the Latin for 'equal night'.
+In the southern hemisphere, this marks the tipping point from days being shorter than nights, to days becoming longer than nights.

-After the September equinox, the tilt of Earth's axis increasingly angles our south pole towards the sun, so that the sun appears further south in the sky each day until it's over the Tropic of Capricorn around 22 December.
+After the September equinox, the tilt of Earth's axis increasingly angles our south pole towards the Sun, so the Sun appears further south in the sky each day until it's over the Tropic of Capricorn around 22 December.
 This is the southern hemisphere's summer solstice.

 The word 'solstice' comes from the Latin for 'sun-stopping'.
-At this point, the sun stops (apparently) moving south and starts (shortly after) to appear further north in the sky each day.
+At this point, the Sun stops appearing to move south each day.
+After this point, it appears further and further north in the sky each day.

-The sun crosses the equator again in late March, when days and nights are again the same length.
+The Sun crosses over the equator again in late March, and days and nights are again the same length.

 At the winter solstice, days are at their shortest.
 How many hours of daylight you'll see depends on your latitude (how far north or south you are).
 Hobart, for example, only sees around 9 hours of daylight at the winter solstice—but 15 hours of daylight at the summer solstice.
 Darwin, meanwhile, only varies between about 11½ hours of daylight at the winter solstice and about 12½ hours of daylight at the summer solstice.
-You can view sunrise and sunset times for your location, for any date.
+You can find sunrise and sunset times for your location for any date on the Geoscience Australia website.

-The difference in average temperatures between December and June is also more pronounced in the south of Australia than in the north.
+The difference in average temperatures between December and June is also more pronounced in the 'temperate' south of Australia than in the tropical north.
+Southern parts of Australia therefore have distinct seasons—warmer, longer days in summer and colder, shorter days in winter.
+See our #AskBOM video on climate zones for more detail.

 Lagging the solstice: when does the temperature change?